 Debt mediation services are designed to reduce stress, provide guidance, protect your interest, and handle communications with your lenders.

 Their reputation also matters a lot.
 Take the time to check customer reviews to see what others have to say about their services.
 Learn more about the services they offer and the fee structure.
-Finally, work with someone you can connect with easily.
+Finally, work with someone you can connect to and communicate with easily.
 This process won’t work well if you find it difficult to get along with your mediator.

 • It may help you successfully negotiate with lenders for a reduction in principal.
 This may lower the total debt you owe and make it easier for you to pay off your debt.